iSeg: Interactive 3D Segmentation via Interactive Attention: Method

 Given a 3D shape depicted as a mesh $\Mcal$ with vertices $V = \{v_i\}_{i=1}^{n}$, $v_i = (x_i, y_i, z_i) \in \mathbb{R}^3$, and a set of selected vertices by the user representing positive or negative clicks, our goal is to predict the per-vertex probability $P = \{p_i\}_{i=1}^{n}$, $p_i \in [0, 1]$ of belonging to a region adhering to the user inputs.
 Our system offers an interactive user interface, such that the number of clicks and their type can be varied and the segmented region of the shape is updated accordingly.

-We tackle the problem by proposing an interactive segmentation technique consisting of two parts: an encoder that maps vertex coordinates to a deep semantic vector, denoted as Mesh Feature Field (MFF), and a decoder that takes the MFF and the user clicks and predicts the corresponding mesh segment.
-The decoder contains an interactive attention layer supporting a variable number of clicks, which can be positive or negative, to increase or decrease the segmented region.
-Figure \ref{fig:system} presents an overview of the method.
+We tackle the problem by proposing an interactive segmentation technique consisting of two parts: an encoder that maps vertex coordinates to a deep semantic vector and a decoder that takes the \siga{vertex features} and the user clicks and predicts the corresponding mesh segment.
+The decoder contains an interactive attention layer supporting a variable number of clicks, which can be positive or negative, to increase or decrease the segmented region. \cref{fig:system} presents an overview of the method.